edelmanjm/raytracing-the-next-week-webgpu/Assignment2_FirstRayTracer/part1/Readme.md

 To make a few concrete requirements, your ray tracer should include the following.

-- [ ] - At least 3 spheres
+- [x] - At least 3 spheres
-	- Comment in your code 'Sphere Requirement'
+	- Comment in your code 'Sphere Requirement':
-- [ ] - At least 2 materials (e.g. diffuse sphere, glass, metal, opaque color, etc.)
+- [x] - At least 2 materials (e.g. diffuse sphere, glass, metal, opaque color, etc.)
 	- Comment in your code 'Materials Requirement'
-- [ ] - Support reflection (e.g. a metal sphere would show this property)
+- [x] - Support reflection (e.g. a metal sphere would show this property)
 	- Comment in your code 'Reflection Requirement'
 - [ ] - A Camera class such that you can position the camera in different orientations
 	- Comment in your code 'Camera Requirement'